AsapNoRocky/NBA-Player-Stat-Prediction/README.md

 'python app.py' or 'python3 app.py'

-If the above does not work, you may need to run this command first to update the db: 'sqlite3 nba_stats.db < setup_db.sql'
+If the above does not work, you may need to run this command first to update the db: 'sqlite3 new_nba_stats.db < setup_db.sql'

 To test performance of indexing optimization, run: